- Note Tracks can be useful to visually compare a given MIDI (or Allegro) file with a sampled audio file (such as WAV) of the same music.

 - Clicking this button will close the track, removing it from the project.

 - Clicking the track name or using Shift + M on the currently focused track opens the Note Track Dropdown Menu giving options that affect this track only.
 Newly created tracks are named "Note Track".

 - Click to silence this track when playing.
-By default, the track will only be silenced if no Solo buttons are depressed.
 Click again to unsilence.

 |Tracks on which the Mute button is pressed are never exported.|